Tapered Annual Allowance

 • Taxable lump sum pension death benefits from the current tax year

-• Employment income sacrificed for pension contributions (eg. Salary sacrifice)
+• Employment income sacrificed for pension contributions, for example (e.g. Salary sacrifice)

-• Gross amount of any relief at source pension contributions
+• The gross amount of any relief at source pension contributions

 Using these aspects, the formula is: